-It is unlikely that there would be an increase in base personnel to a degree that the demand for training and recreational spaces would adversely impact these resources.
+It is unlikely that base personnel would increase to a degree that the demand for training and recreational spaces would adversely impact these resources.
 If this were to occur, additional facilities would be constructed, or existing spaces would be reorganized; therefore, significant long-term adverse impacts to training and recreational spaces are not anticipated.
 For these reasons, there would be no significant adverse impacts to natural resources from the No Action Alternative.